hldup/csengo/readme.md

 This project is still in Alpha and needs testing.
 Dataloss, breaches and spam might cause the app to fail.

 # Plans for the future
- - Backend rewrite in rust.
+ - Backend rewrite in rust?
- - Frontend redesign
- - Moving to postgres
+ - move to session base outh. (using signed jwt now. ik dumb)
  - More functions
  - Offline browser app (Add to homepage)
- - Caching
- - Winner announcements

 # What's this?
 A really basic voting system for deciding which sound becomes the bell at my school.